Girl TV

-Girl TV was a weekday afternoon television program, primarily aimed at teenage girls, that was broadcast by the Australian Seven Network between 2003 and 2004.
+Girl TV is a weekday afternoon television program, primarily aimed at teenage girls, that was broadcast by the Australian Seven Network between 2003 and 2004.
 The series was cancelled due to low ratings and lasted two seasons.

 Content

 Girl TV explored varied topics, ranging from technology to fashion to the specifics of different occupations.
 The show was based around a "Girls can do anything" theme.
 The show included a mini series called It's A Girl's Life.
 There were 16 episodes, each about 1 minute long; each presenter dressing up as a different character.

 Presenters

 There were four teenage female presenters, most of whom are also singers.
 They were: